 2. If desired, use a mortar and pestle or spice grinder to grind together the dried parsley, dried shallots (or onions), Spike seasoning, dried thyme, garlic powder, and black pepper.

-3. Then mix the balsamic vinegar, Dijon, olive oil and spices to make the marinade.
+3. Then mix with the balsamic vinegar, Dijon, olive oil and spices to make the marinade.

 5. Place chicken in Ziploc bag or container with a snap-tight lid, laying them flat.
 Pour the marinade over over chicken and marinate in refrigerator 4-6 hours or more.
 (Marinating all day is fine if you’re not going to be home.)

-6. When you’re ready to cook, take the chicken out of the fridge, drain it in a colander in the sink to remove excess marinade, and let chicken come to room temperature while you heat the grill.
+6. When you’re ready to cook, take the chicken out of the fridge, drain it in a colander in the sink to remove excess marinade.
+Let chicken come to room temperature while you heat the grill.

 8. When grill is hot lay chicken diagonally across grill grates, top side down first, and cook until you start to see grill marks, about 3 minutes.